umairchoudhry8/remondis-contamination-detection_app/README.md

 - sudo systemctl status nameofservicefile.service
 - sudo systemctl stop nameofservicefile.service
 - sudo systemctl disable nameofservicefile.service
 - echo $DISPLAY to set the correct display environment in the file.

+## AutoMount USB using `fstab`
+- first check the USB device label and UUID by command `lsblk -f`
+- Use `sudo nano /etc/fstab` command to open fstab
+- Enter the information in the following format in a new line and `ctl x` for saving `UUID=[Device UUID] /media/username/USB vfat defaults 0 0`
+- Check if it mounted correctly using `sudo mount -a`

 ## Contact